vVic-DEV/Xstrap/README.md

 - Message logs
 - Multi-Instance launching
 - Cleaner
-- Allow Cross-Game Teleportation

 ### 🚩 Fast Flags
 - Flag profiles
 - Removed editor warnings & validation
 - A Bunch Of Preset Flags
+- Search box to quickly find flags in settings
-- More Fast Flag Editor Features
+- More toggleable Fast Flag Editor features in advanced settings
 - Built-In Flag Lists
 - Check which flags are toggleable in settings